 npm -g install firebase-tools

-Make sure the version of the Firebase CLI is v4.1.0 or later.
+Make sure that your version of the Firebase CLI is v4.1.0 or later.

 We've set up the web app template to pull your app's configuration for Firebase Hosting from your app's local directory (the repository that you cloned earlier in the codelab).
 But to pull the configuration, we need to associate your app with your Firebase project.